 If the topic you're printing has an FAQ block or other 'expanding' content, be sure to expand that first unless you don't want it in your print-out.

 Printing directly from the Android app is not so easy and the Print button doesn't work here.
 I'll see if I can find a solution in future.

 I encourage you to give the HTML5 versions a good try.
 I like physical paper documents as much as anyone else, but the HTML5 formats have strong advantages over 'dead tree format' and on-screen PDF:

 - More ways to navigate and quickly find the rules you want to check — not only table of contents/navigation menu but also a handy search tool, hyperlinks to related information and quick access panels on the home page.

 - Better page flow — no need to squint at the PDF or pan and zoom, no awkward page breaks.

-- Less visual clutter — content that you'll probably want to see less often, such as FAQ sections, are folded up by default (just tap to unfold).
+- Less visual clutter — some content that you probably won't want to ready very often is 'folded up' by default (just tap to unfold).

 - Easy to have the latest version at all times — no printing required.

 - No weighty tome to carry around — just use the smartphone you probably already carry.